brendanwallace/brendanwallace.github.io/content/teaching/qsci256/assignments/assignment4.md

 1. Write the higher-order function `my-map` that takes as input a list `l` and a function `func`, and produces a list made from applying `func` to every element in `l`.
 (This is called _mapping_ the function `func` across the list `l`.)
 Start with:

 ````
-    fun my-map(l, func):
+    fun my-map(func, l):
       ...
     end
 ````

-Within the body of the function, you'll be able to call `func` as if it's a function you already defined elsewhere.
+Within the body of the function, you'll be able to call `func` like any other function.

 2. Rewrite `my-doubles` and `exclaim` using `my-map`.
 You will need to write helper functions to use as `func` in each case.
 (That is, you'll need to write a function `double-one` and `exclaim-one` that double a single number, and add an exclamation point to a single string, respectively.)